Friday, November 24, 2023

 Paul gives these words of tender affirmation to Christians in a good church facing a challenging time with some internal divisions.
-[1] Paul loved these brothers and sisters in Philippi, made a point to visit them when possible and let them support him financially as a partner.
+[1] He loved these brothers and sisters in Philippi, made a point to visit them when possible, and let them support him financially as a partner.
 [2] He also used these Macedonian believers as an example of loving sacrifice and generosity while they faced difficult trials.
 [3]

 We can find faults, failings, and disappointments in every group of believers.
 These problems should be addressed lovingly and in the context of what they are facing.
-[4] However, Satan wants us to use some faults in congregations and the believers who make up those congregations to "write them off" as viable, healthy, good churches.
-I've shared the problem with the congregation with whom I share spiritual life: They are all flawed people similar to me!
-None of us has arrived at perfection, so as Jesus said, we need to get the plank out of our eyes before worrying others about the sawdust in theirs.
-[5] Paul indicated that he did not consider himself to have arrived at the place he wanted to be as a follower of Jesus.
+[4] However, Satan wants us to use some faults in congregations and in the believers who make up those congregations to "write them off" as not being viable, healthy, good churches.
+As part of the congregation, I share whatever problem there is with the congregation with whom I share spiritual life: The members are all flawed people just as I am!
+None of us has arrived at perfection, so as Jesus said, we need to get the log out of our own eyes before worrying others about the speck in theirs.
+[5] Even Paul indicated that he did not consider himself to have arrived at the place he wanted to be as a follower of Jesus.
 [6]

 Together in Christ is a daily devotional that focuses on what Scripture teaches about godly living in relationships.